teredet/Parser/README.md

 # Vacancy parser<br />
 I wrote this program to monitor vacancies from different sites at the click of one button.
-The program takes information from the following sites: djinni.co, dou.ua, work.ua<br />
+The program takes information from the following sites: djinni.co, dou.ua, work.ua, rabota.ua.<br />

 ![alt text](img/1.png)